joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 So, for anyone reading this who is currently recovering from a pleurodesis, know that, despite my complaining, you will get better and life will go back to normal!
 Or 98% normal, anyway.
-And there is still a 20% chance that this will happen all over again on my right lung, but having gone through it once I think the second time will be easier now that I know what's coming.
-But hopefully it won't come at all!
+And while there is still a 20% chance that this will happen all over again on my right lung, having gone through it once I think the second time will be easier now that I know what's coming.
+But here's to hoping it won't come at all!

 {%
   include image